-A transaction can be a purchase (for example, pick-up, delivery, or tickets), or a reservation/appointment (for example, restaurants, haircuts, fitness classes).
+Transactions let your app handle purchases (for example, pick-up, delivery, or tickets) or reservations and appointments (for example, restaurants, haircuts, fitness classes).

 While the user is building their "cart", you may need to collect their delivery or shipping information to determine things like price and service availability.
 Your app can request the user's permission for Google to share their delivery address with your app.